Spring Training Connection

 Practice Fields

-• The training complexes for both teams are behind the main ballpark.
-The Royals' six fields are behind the left side; the Rangers' six fields are behind the right side.
+• The training complexes for both teams are near and behind the main ballpark.
+The Royals' six fields are parallel to the left field line; the Rangers' six fields are behind home plate.

 Types of Seating